margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for positive memories of my cousin's love for dolphins and memories of going to their house
 * Grateful for positive memories of spending the summers reading in bunk beds with cousins
 * Grateful for the boys playing outside
+* Grateful for the stories of African Americans in Spain
+* Grateful for all the girls at Camp Nakanawa

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.